robert-w-gries/robert-w-gries.github.io/_pages/home.md

 I am a Software Engineer from the Midwest who spends his time programming, playing board games, and playing amateur ice hockey.

+As a full stack developer, my experience encapsulates many areas of interest

+* embedded systems
+* operating systems
+* virtualization
+* web development

-As a full stack developer, my experience ranges from embedded and operating systems to web development and virtualization.
-Programming is not just work for me; it is my passion through which I express creativity in problem solving and feel a greater sense of purpose by contributing to the rapidly developing open source community.
+Programming is not just my work; it's my passion.
+I am driven by challenge and enjoy the opportunity to express creativity through problem solving.
+When I contribute my solutions to the open source community, I feel a greater sense of purpose and motivation to improve myself so I can improve the world.

 {% include feature_row %}